gabiudrescu/website/content/post/8-monofony/index.md

 Well, if you declare your entity as a resource, the SyliusResourceBundle will provide you:

- - a factory class that you can customise to your needs
+ - a factory class to build your entity as you need it
+ - a repository with basic methods to handle retrieval and

 [source](https://afsy.fr/avent/2019/22-monofony-base-sur-la-structure-interne-de-sylius)

 > Written with [StackEdit](https://stackedit.io/).
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTQwNzk1Mzk4NSwtMzEyMTczMzA1LDk2Mz
-MzODc4LDE4MzQ0Njk2NTUsLTU0NTUwNzkyNCwtMTkwMTg4NjM5
-OSwtMTk2NzMwNDk0MywtMTI2NDEzMzEyLC0xODQxMDE5OTA5LD
-E2NjY5NjkzODBdfQ==
+eyJoaXN0b3J5IjpbLTE4OTM5ODcwMzUsMTQwNzk1Mzk4NSwtMz
+EyMTczMzA1LDk2MzMzODc4LDE4MzQ0Njk2NTUsLTU0NTUwNzky
+NCwtMTkwMTg4NjM5OSwtMTk2NzMwNDk0MywtMTI2NDEzMzEyLC
+0xODQxMDE5OTA5LDE2NjY5NjkzODBdfQ==
 -->